quanterall/HaskellMaterials/basics/08-readert.md

 ## Monad transformers

 A monad transformer is a data type that allows us to wrap one monad in another.
-As an example, we have the `ReaderT` monad transformer:
+What this means is that it enables a context wherein we get the capabilities of both the transformer and the monad it is wrapping.
+Monad transformers are themselves monads, which means we can create multiple layers to get an arbitrary amount of capabilities.
+It's relatively rare in normal applications that you'd create big stacks of monad transformers, however, as most things can be done with `ReaderT` wrapping the `IO` monad.

 ## ReaderT